 This means that the line flies forward with reduced sine waves, or in layman’s terms, it lands exactly where you want it to thanks to lower vibrations on forward and backward casts.
 You don’t need to understand the science behind it; what it means for us fly fishers is that we can catch more fish!
 And it does truly work: you’ll be able to see a real difference in the accuracy of your casts.

 The Helios isn’t just more accurate, it’s significantly stronger than previous rods.
-The rod tip of the 3 Orvis can deflect a remarkable amount without breaking, 20% more than the Helios 2, with a total deflection of 85″ compared to Helios 1’s 54″ and Helios 2’s 72″.
+The rod tip can deflect a remarkable amount without breaking, 20% more than the Helios 2, with a total deflection of 85″ compared to Helios 1’s 54″ and 2’s 72″.

 This makes the rod more durable.
 As explained above, the greater strength also contributes to a consistently accurate cast, as the blank doesn’t ovalize when flexed.

 Don’t just take our word for it.
-I scoured the web to see how people feel about the new Helios3 fly fishing rod, and this is what I found:
+I scoured the web to see how people feel about the new Helios3 rod, and this is what I found:

-If you’re still not completely won over to the Helios 3, there are other great premium fly rods around too.
-Although this is the Orvis 3 review, we like to present our readers with all the options, so you can find the perfect rod for you.
+If you’re still not completely won over on the rod, there are other great premium fly rods around too.
+We like to present our readers with all the options, so you can find the perfect rod for you.

-One rod can’t be everyone’s cup of tea, so here are some strong contenders for the Orvis Helios 3D and 3F:
+One rod can’t be everyone’s cup of tea, so here are some strong contenders:

 At fishing shops all over the country, you can come across heated debates over Orvis vs Sage, and which are superior.
-The Sage Fly Fishing Rod X comes in at the same price point as the Orvis Helios3 and is an attractive, medium-fast action rod with lots of power behind it.
+The Sage X comes in at the same price point and is an attractive, medium-fast action rod with lots of power behind it.

 The craftsmanship that goes into making this rod is second to none, but the swing weight feels considerably heavier than the Orvis Helios and it has a stiffer tip too.
 The Sage X gets good reviews and is a great choice if you’re looking for power on those long distance casts.